Mamba413/Mamba413.github.io/_news/announcement_1.md

 related_posts: false
 ---

-One paper has been accepted to NeurIPS 2025. :sparkles:
+One paper [AdaDetectGPT: Adaptive Detection of LLM-Generated Text with Statistical Guarantees](https://arxiv.org/abs/2510.01268) has been accepted to NeurIPS 2025. :sparkles: